 - In the second episode of Dominion Tank Police, the police Chief attempts to arrest Buaku when Anipuna and the Gang click hello him.
 The gang are then click hello'ed by the Red Commandos who are, of course, click hello'ed by Britain and the rest of the tank police.

-- In the Lupin III movie Dead or Alive, Lupin and co manage to kidnap a princess, who's actually a government agent in disguise.
-Lupin discovers this when he's interruped mid-sentence by a pistol pressing into the back of his head.
+- In Lupin III Dead Or Alive, Lupin and company manage to kidnap a princess, who's actually a government agent in disguise.
+Lupin discovers this when he's interrupted mid-sentence by a pistol pressing into the back of his head.

 - Neon Genesis Evangelion has a variant of this.
 Ritsuko is about to show Rei's origins to Shinji but the door rejects her card.
 Then Misato remarks from behind a gun that it won't open without her code.
 She did the same with Kaji when he was about to enter Lilith's chamber.

 - End of Evangelion had one as well: after installing the Type-666 firewall, the next time we see Ritsuko she's sitting next to Lilith, in plain sight.
 Then she stands up, calmly turns around, pulls a gun and aims at Gendo.
 Instead of cocking it however, she merely takes off the safety.
 Subverted because she had no intention of shooting, what with her having the MAGI's self-destruct button in her other hand.note